OnlyHereToCode/KAMI/README.md

 #### This is now a continuation of zeroeightysix's KAMI.
 Please make an issue there if your bug does not happen here, and vice versa.
-#### Note that zeroeightysix's may not recieve frequent updates anymore.
+#### Note that zeroeightysix's may not receive frequent updates anymore.

 # KAMI